 And in science fiction, the literature of the imaginationDetails

 The Reluctant Virgin In 1990 I set up shop in Hong Kong as a psycho-therapist.
 With no licencing laws, there were no barriers to entry.
 By the same token, the fact that I had no degree in psychology, or other paper qualifications, meant that clients were few and far between.
 Nevertheless, I had a handful…Details

-Socialism Begins at Home The other day, I was talking to a young woman who’d run away from home when she was 16.
-I asked her why she’d run away.
-“Because I wanted to be free,” she answered; and added after a moment: “Everyone wants to be free.”
-Do they?
-I wonder.
-Like this woman,…Details
+Socialism Begins at Home “Everyone wants to be FREE!”
+True or False?
+A while back I was talking to a young woman who’d run away from home when she was 16.
+“Why did you run away?”
+I asked her.
+“Because I wanted to be free,” she answered.
+And after a moment added: “Everyone wants to…Details

 “Monster” versus “Shadow” This is a commentary on the session with “Andrew” documented in Transforming the “Monster” Within.
 The shadow cannot be eliminated.
 It is the ever-present dark brother or sister.(1) “Shadow” is a term from Jungian psychology, and it seems appropriate to call Andrew’s Monster his Shadow part.
 However, had we taken a Jungian approach…Details